Configuration

 Preset metadata

-Built-in presets include metadata (name, source URL, description, and supported languages) in Panache internals, which is used for validation now and can power future formatter lookup/help commands.
+Built-in presets include metadata (name, source URL, description, and supported languages) in Panache internals, which is used for validation now and can power future formatter lookup and help commands.

 Timeout